 If you transport an animal in a motor vehicle you must safely enclose or protect the animal by a harness, tether, cage or other device that will prevent the animal from falling, being thrown, or jumping from the vehicle.

 Pet guardians are required to keep their animal premises sanitary and free from feces, urine odors, fly breeding reservoirs and offensive odors of any kind.

 Persons having control of a dog are required to restrain the animal by leash when it is being walked and to immediately remove any feces and dispose of in a proper manner.

 All persons bitten or the parents or guardians of minor children bitten, as well as any person owning or having custody or control of a dog, cat (or any animal of a species subject to rabies) that bites a person, must promptly report the incident to AFV.
 This is necessary so that such animal can be temporarily isolated (as required by state law) in an approved place and manner (often at the owner’s residence) and observed for at least a 10 day quarantine period for any symptoms of rabies.
 This requirement applies whether or not the biting animal has been vaccinated against rabies.

-If you suspect hoarding, please report it to animal control.
+If you suspect hoarding, please report it to Animal Control.
 You can remain anonymous.
 All of the hoarding cases reported by the public have been valid complaints.
-The person is usually an animal lover that starts out caring and the numbers get out of control.
-The animals are in very poor condition physically and emotionally, the sanitation is horrendous, and the animals are usually in need to veterinary care.
+The person is usually an animal lover that starts out with good intentions, and over time, the numbers get out of control.
+The animals are in very poor condition physically and emotionally, the sanitation is horrendous, and the animals are usually in need of veterinary care.
 Please be their voice!